 The right combination of flavours always creates culinary magic. the same happened in my kitchen when I mixed two of the most popular ingredients and undoubtedly my favourite ones too, and the outcome turned into a wonderfully tasty and super creamy pumpkin-red lentil soup.
 Lentils are a staple in my kitchen and I use them in one or the other way every day.
 These are some of the best sources of protein

 My everyday menu is changing with the change of season.
-As the evenings are getting colder, I long for some hot soup after a tiring n hectic day.
+As the evenings are getting colder, I long for some hot soup after a tiring and hectic day.
 This pumpkin soup is really cosy, warming, and full of some amazing spices.
 This soup is super easy to make and in fact, if you have a hand blender this becomes a one-pot soup

 This pumpkin-masoor(red lentil) soup is a bowlful of flavours and aromatics.
 A few whole spices add an extra layer of smoky flavour to the soup.
 Its warm notes come with ginger and some garlic cloves.
 The fresh red chilly is not firey but reduces the sweetness of pumpkin/sitafal/kaddu